 Short description

-A short description in a glue particle and a structural segment within a glue particle serves to quickly recognize what the glue particle is documenting without inspecting the contents in details.
+A short description in a glue particle and a structural segment within a glue particle serves to quickly recognize what the glue particle is documenting without inspecting the contents in detail.
 This can be, for example, a short textual description of the contents or a set of descriptive attributes by which you can recognize the contents or the scope and purpose of a glue particle.

 Long description